Aeroflot Flight 2022: Cause

 An investigation ruled out engine problems or weather having playing a part in the crash.
 In addition, there were no physical jams in the aircraft's rudder, aileron, and wing trim tab components.
-Investigators determined that a spontaneous short circuit had caused the elevator trim tab to deflect to and maintain an upward position.
-As a result, the pilots lost horizontal control and entered into an irrecoverable dive.
+Investigators determined that a spontaneous short circuit had caused the elevator trim tab to deflect to and maintain an upward position, which sent the aircraft into a dive and a resulting spin.
+Because of a loss of situational awareness and a gyro that had failed due to loads sustained in the dive, the crew again lost control of the airplane and it crashed.